A man and woman meeting with their property manager

 • Resident business entities must be authorized to transact in Texas.

-If you are a nonresident business entity (meaning your business entity was created or chartered under the laws of another state), you may apply for a license in Texas if your business meets the following criteria:
+If you are a non-resident or foreign business entity (meaning your business entity was created or chartered under the laws of another state), you may apply for a real estate license in Texas if your business meets the following criteria:

-• is licensed as a broker in another state
+• Non-resident business must be licensed as a broker in another state

-• was created or chartered in a state that does not license business entities, and your entity is lawfully engaged in the practice of real estate brokerage in that state
+• Texas real estate broker licensing non-resident business must have been created or chartered in a state that does not license business entities, and your entity must be lawfully engaged in the practice of r

 Texas real estate broker licensing requirements